hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/node.md

 ```javascript
 this.titlesRegistry.addAll([landTitle1, landTitle2]);
 ```
 This is using an API to add multiple titles, which returns a promise that is resolved when the assets are added.
 The last thing we need to do is add the Person, Fred Bloggs.
-As this is a 'participant', it's added using a different.
-It is very similar to assets, but this time the getParticipantRegistry API is used.
+As this is a 'participant', the getParticipantRegistry API is used.

 ```javascript
     this.bizNetworkConnection.getParticipantRegistry('net.biz.digitalPropertyNetwork.Person')